 Authentication (IT)

-Authentication and digital access controls ensure only appropriate people have access to sensitive data relating to patient care.
-Patients may also provide identity authentication.
+Authentication and digital access controls ensure that only authorised individuals can access sensitive patient care data.
+Patients can also verify their identity for secure access.

 List of authentication types